-KPMG Channel Islands Limited was re-appointed as auditor of the Company at the AGM held in April 2018.
-A resolution for the re-appointment of KPMG Channel Islands Limited as auditor of the Company is to be proposed at the forthcoming AGM.
+KPMG Channel Islands Limited ("KPMG") was re-appointed as auditor of the Company at the AGM held in April 2019.
+As explained in the Report of the Audit Committee on pages 22 and 23, an audit tender process was undertaken during the year by the Audit Committee.
+Following the tender process, the Audit Committee recommend to the Board that KPMG should be re-appointed as auditor.
+Accordingly, a resolution for the re-appointment of KPMG Channel Islands Limited as auditor of the Company will be proposed at the forthcoming AGM.